 (1) Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment.
 Investment in foreign bonds and equities is shown by monetary unit to indicate possible foreign currency risk.

-(2) Includes no individual currencies greater than \$100,000.
+- (2) In 2017, the System does not have any individual investments held in a foreign currency. - (3) Includes no individual currencies greater than \$100,000.

 Realized Gains/losses